We’re Men Who Care

 Learn more about how we work and check out our TV debut prior to our Inaugural Event on February 6, 2018

 Pete is the President and Founder of ActionsProve, LLC and author of Reversing Burnout.
-ActionsProve works with professionals and business owners to create greater growth and profits through more effective employee attraction and retention, impact, and branding through: Strategic Planning, Private Coaching, Employee Engagement, Corporate Social Impact.
-Pete served communities as an accomplished professional engineer for more than 20 years.
+ActionsProve works with professionals and business owners to create greater growth and profits through more effective employee attraction and retention, impact, and branding via: Strategic Planning, Executive Coaching, Employee Engagement, Corporate Impact Design.
+Pete served communities as an accomplished professional civil engineer for more than 20 years.
 Pete sold his engineering firm ownership to focus on designing systems for others and their organizations to grow and succeed.
-For over a dozen years, Pete has also been serving in multiple capacities in the non-profit sector to achieve both local and global impact, including as a leader with ADios Ministries .
+For over a dozen years, Pete has also been serving in multiple capacities in the non-profit sector to achieve both local and global impact.

 Alan is an attorney and trust officer at First Tennessee Bank.
 Both in his previous law practice and now as a wealth manager, he works with clients in the areas of Estate and Trust Planning and Trust and Probate Administration.
 Over his entire career, he has had a passion for being fiscally responsible both in personal finances and in giving.
 Alan has served as President of the Young Professionals of Knoxville and the Young Alumni Council at the University of Tennessee both of which encourage young professionals to develop personally, professionally and to begin to give back as they progress in their careers.
 Alan is a member of Cedar Springs Presbyterian Church and actively serves local missions.